USS Brownson (DD-868)

 She was sponsored by Ensign Caroline Brownson Hart, the granddaughter of Rear Admiral Brownson.
 Commissioning took place on November 17, 1945, under the command of Commander William R. Cox.[1]

 The Brownson received her first significant upgrades in 1949 in the Boston Naval Shipyard, which modernized many of her components.
-A collision with another destroyer in waters off Bermuda in 1950 sent the Brownson back to Boston for repairs and more upgrades.
+A collision with another destroyer in waters off Bermuda in 1950 sent the Brownson back to Boston for repairs and upgrades.

-She also received upgrades and modifications to weapons in 1959, including the addition of antisubmarine missiles.
+The USS Brownson also received upgrades and modifications to weapons in 1959, including the addition of antisubmarine missiles.
 Upgraded sonar was added in 1967.

-Active Service and Tours of Duty
+USS Brownson Active Service and Tours of Duty

-The USS Brownson was active for nearly three decades and participated in training, testing, and active wartime service in the Pacific, the Caribbean, and the Mediterranean.
+The USS Brownson was active for nearly three decades and participated in training, testing, and wartime service in the Pacific, the Caribbean, and the Mediterranean.

 After commissioning in November of 1945, the Brownson underwent shakedown training in the Caribbean and the Atlantic.
 Her first mission was in Operation Highjump, attempting a landing in Antarctica that was unsuccessful.

-In 1948 the Brownson joined the Sixth fleet and deployed to the Mediterranean.
-Following subsequent upgrades, she went for training and participation in fleet exercises in the Caribbean.
 She collided with the destroyer USS Charles H. Roan, causing damage during night operations that required repairs.
 After further operations in the Mediterranean and Atlantic, the Brownson went to the Pacific through 1955.

 During the 1960s, the USS Brownson served in the Vietnam War and underwent training at Guantanamo Bay in Cuba.
 In the early 1970s, she served in the Mediterranean north of Egypt and participated in NATO exercises.

-Asbestos on the USS Brownson
+Where Was Asbestos Used on the USS Brownson?

 Like other Navy ships from the same period, the Brownson was loaded with asbestos.
 There are many reasons for this, chief among them the unique properties of this mineral that suit shipbuilding.